-Another article in the same issue described MSF Holland's advocacy strategy concerning the situation in the camps.
+Another article in the same issue described MSF Holland's strategy concerning the situation in the camps as aiming to "alleviate the situation in crisis areas through an intensive advocacy policy."

-Anita Baars, Headquarters reaches boiling point', Ins and Outs, September 1994 (in English).
+'Headquarters Reaches Boiling Point,' Ins and Outs, Anita Baars, September 1994 (in English).

-Besides sending volunteers on missions, MSF is trying to alleviate the situation in crisis areas through an intensive advocacy policy, implemented by the Humanitarian Affairs department.
-Governments, the UN, and other organisations have been systematically bombarded with letters demanding explicit (security) measures in the refugee camps and in and around Rwanda...
+Besides sending international staff on missions, MSF is trying to alleviate the situation in crisis areas through an intensive advocacy policy, implemented by the Humanitarian Affairs department.
+Governments, the UN, and other organisations have been systematically bombarded with letters demanding explicit (security) measures in the refugee camps and in and around Rwanda [...]
 Advisers for the protection of the refugees were sent to Goma and Benaco to report on the security situation.